xingziye/ASM-Instrumentation/README.md

 ```
 How do we know what to put in the visitor methods?
 As we mentioned above the ASMifier can let us know what ASM code needed to generate the target code.

-Notice that the process only happens when we first time load the method, so that the method name will only print once while the parameter index will print many times because we have already modified its bytecode in the method.
+Notice that the process only happens when we first time load the method, so that the method name will only print once while the parameter index will print many times, since we have already modified its bytecode in the method, whenever the method is invoked the important parameter index will also be printed.
+That will be a basic instrumentation by using ASM.

 ```
 $ java -cp workspace/asm-all-5.2.jar -javaagent:ASM.jar BankTransactions